MFP Fall Applicant Checklist

 - Be a US citizen, US national, US permanent resident (holder of a Permanent Resident Card), or an individual granted deferred action status under the Deferred Action for Childhood Arrivals Program (DACA) at the time of application.

-Official transcripts and letters of recommendations should be emailed to [email protected] or mailed to:
+Official transcripts, GRE reports, and letters of recommendations should be emailed to [email protected]

 APSA Minority Fellows Program